McSam-py/email-bomber/README.md

 ![Image of Banner](/images/pic3.JPG)

 # Disclaimer!!
-Please this tool is for educational purposes only.
+Please this tool is for educational purposes only.<br>
 I am not responsible for anything malicious you use this tool for.